resiprocate/resiprocate/reConServer_readme.txt

 Sample Command line:
-  testUA -a 192.168.1.100 -u sip:1000@myproxy.com -p 123 -aa
+  reConServer -a 192.168.1.100 -u sip:1000@myproxy.com -p 123 -aa

 Console Command Reference
 -------------------------
-Once the console is started, testUA will automatically register with a proxy server, if required.
+Once the console is started, reConServer will automatically register with a proxy server, if required.

-When starting testUA, one Conversation (Handle=1) and one local participant (Handle=1) is automatically created for convienience.
+When starting reConServer, one Conversation (Handle=1) and one local participant (Handle=1) is automatically created for convienience.

 The console then accepts the following commands: